 Most older homes have solid brick or stone walls that lose heat quickly.
 The two main retrofit options are:

 This method adds insulation to the inside of external walls using insulated plasterboard or stud walls with mineral wool or foam.
-It’s usually more affordable and preserves the building’s exterior, but it does slightly reduce internal room size and must be installed correctly to avoid damp.
+It’s usually cheaper and preserves the building’s exterior, but it can slightly reduce internal room size and must be installed correctly to avoid damp.

 This involves fixing insulated panels to the outside walls, finished with render or cladding.
 It’s more expensive but highly effective and can refresh the appearance of the property.